swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 but there is currently no equivalent official feature for dependencies.

 The author of a library may have a different intent for each of the library dependencies;
-some are expected to be known to the library clients while other are for implementation details internal to the package, module, or source file.
+some are expected to be known to the library clients while others are for implementation details internal to the package, module, or source file.
 Without a way to enforce the intended access level of dependencies it is easy to make a mistake and expose a dependency of the library to the library clients by referencing it from a public declaration even if it's intended to remain an implementation detail.